 I seem to spend hours weighing up whether city cards are worth the money!
 In many European cities, museums are free so it often doesn’t worth it.

-In the case of Vienna, not many of the museums are free.
+Although there are lots of free things to do in Vienna, not many of the museums are free.
 If you’re planning three days in Vienna and want to see as much as possible, it’s probably worth it, especially since you get skip-the-line priority on most activities (very useful during summer weekends!).

 The Vienna pass can be booked for 1, 2, 3 or 6 days of sightseeing.
 The 2 or 3 day pass is best value.